Psychological Testing & Assessments

 Ok, I think I'm ready to participate in group, what do I next?Great!
 The next step is either to: Fill out an Appointment Request Form so that you can be connected with one of our group who will follow up with you to schedule a time for a brief phone call so that the two of you can decide if group may be a good fit for your needs.
 You can also contact the group therapist leading the group that you are interested directly via phone or email.
 We look forward to connecting with you soon!

 A thorough, collaborative approach to assessment does take time.
-The assessment process will look slightly different for each client, but clients can generally expect to meet for approximately five to eight sessions from beginning to end (*except potentially shorter evaluations such as career exploration or Gender Affirmative Evaluations).
+Because issues and problems vary with each person, assessments will be tailored to the patient's situation; clients can generally expect to meet for approximately five to eight sessions from beginning to end (*except potentially shorter evaluations such as career exploration or Gender Affirmative Evaluations).

 PLEASE NOTE: All of our assessment services are provided via telehealth.
 You will need access to a stable internet connection, a laptop or desktop computer with a camera as well as a mobile device (e.g., smart phone; tablet), and a quiet, well-lit, private space in which to meet by telehealth that includes a flat surface on which you can write (e.g., a desk or table).
 If you have any questions, do not hesitate to reach out to Dr. Wilcox.